 The Rocky Mountains are my place of birth and will always hold a place in my heart.
 There is nothing in this world quite like the feathery touch of larch trees in Fall’s golden hour, or the crackle of scree and snow under foot as you make those last leaps towards turning your face to the edge of the world.
 And of course, the glorious silence that blankets the mountain vista, this universe of underbrush and stone, and scent of pine and fiery paintbrushes lingering about you until your eyes close that evening under the vast Prairie sky.

 Over the past decade of exploring our wild and cherished outdoors, I have also developed a passion for (very amateur) photography.
-Here are few shots of the places I’ve been across the Rockies and the Pacific Northwest that I hold most dear to my heart:
+Here are few shots of the places I’ve been across the Rockies and the Pacific Northwest that I hold most dear: